My Holiday Gift Guide

 A Travel Magazine Subscription

 Please keep subscribing to print magazines!
 The world needs journalists, and reading a paper magazine on a plane or at the beach is far more enjoyable than viewing the digital version.
 My favorite is always AFAR.
 Subscribe here.
-National Geographic Traveler continues to be solid as well.

 And for family travel, I’ve been enjoying Twist.
 Some print copies are still available, but they’re (understandably, but sadly) moving to digital.

 An Old-Fashioned Guidebook

 Staying with the print theme, I still love paper guidebooks.
 And the included maps always come in handy – several times in the past year we’ve been without cell coverage, both in the US and abroad, and we needed to fall back on paper.
 DK Travel has just relaunched their Eyewitness Guides and they’re excellent – full of inspiration, historical background information, photos, 3D illustrations, and overall trip guidance.
 And the really nice thing: the books are finite.
 You can quickly find highlights.
 Sit down after a day of exploring, thumb through a guide, and figure out what you missed and want to do the next day.
 Much easier than searching through multiple websites (says the guy with a website).